 - Protective gear: No matter how careful you may be while riding your motorcycle, you cannot make other motorists around you be safe.
 At any time, you could be blindsided by a negligent driver.
 Always wear appropriate protective gear when your motorcycle to help reduce serious injuries in case of a crash.
 Safety gear you should wear includes but is not limited to a helmet, thick jacket, jeans, knee pads and elbow pads, and boots.

 Our Schuylkill motorcycle accident attorneys at The Law Offices of Anthony Urban, P.C. are proud supporters of our communities.
 If you have been struck by a negligent motorist or hurt in a motorcycle accident for any other reason that was not your fault, please do not hesitate to contact our personal injury lawyers.
 We genuinely want you to be comfortable, fairly compensated, and on the path to recovery.
-You can even start with a free consultation to learn more about your rights and our legal services without any payment upfront.
+You can even start with a consultation to learn more about your rights and our legal services without any payment upfront.